Electrical Safety Certificate (EICR) Costs For Your Home

 Once your electrical safety check is complete, your inspector will then complete an electronic EICR Certificate that shows whether your home electrical installations are satisfactory or not.
 Your electrical safety inspector will also be able to let you know if they have any recommendations or if there are any defects or warnings that need to be remedied.

-If you do need any remedial electrical works, these can be easily booked in to make sure your home is safe and compliant with the regulations.
-We can help you to overcome poor electrical installation contracting and get your property back to full electrical safety.
+If you do need any remedial electrical works, these can usually be easily booked in to make sure your home is safe.
 Read more on how we can help with remedial electrical works here.

 Why is an EICR needed?